D8-X/d8x-futures-node-sdk/doc/brokerTool.md

 <a name="BrokerTool+signOrder"></a>

 ### brokerTool.signOrder(order, traderAddr) ⇒ <code>Order</code>
-<p>Adds this white-label partner's signature to an order.
+<p>Adds this white-label partner's signature to a user-friendly order.
 An order signed by a white-label partner is considered
 to be routed through this white-label partner and benefits from the white-label partner's fee conditions.</p>

 **Kind**: instance method of [<code>BrokerTool</code>](#BrokerTool)